 This is where Monkey Brain gets to sit at the wheel and drive.

-You’ve probably heard of the fight or flight response that we have when reacting to a stress.
-We see something which causes us to have stress, and our bodies prepare to either run away or to fight.
-We release adrenaline and cortisol, which floods the body in preparation to appropriately react.
+You’ve probably heard of the fight-or-flight response that we have when reacting to stress.
+We see something that causes us to have stress, and our bodies prepare to either run away or fight.
+We release adrenaline and cortisol, which flood the body in preparation to appropriately react.
 Once the event is over, and we’re either savoring the mammoth steaks or cowering in a bush, the hormone levels drop, and everything returns to normal.

 Unfortunately, when we anticipate stress, we go through the same response.
 A study from the University of Trier in Germany showed that people who anticipate stressful situations also release cortisol into their systems.
 Too much cortisol flowing around in your body for a long period of time has negative health effects, such as your brain telling you to eat higher fat foods, which causes weight gain.
 Anticipating stress also has been shown by scientists at Cal Berkeley and Stanford University to prevent cellular reproduction.

 Furthermore, there are negative effects from anticipating the next squabble when it comes along.
 Anticipatory stress makes us dumber.
 Namely, as a study from the University of Michigan and the University of Iowa shows, anticipatory stress affects our decision making and our ability to learn.
 So, when we think about fighting about money, or when we do fight about money, we fail to properly identify good solutions (budgeting, controlling our urges, etc.).
 We set ourselves up for a vicious and downward cycle.
 We fight about money, then we stress over the next fight, and then we fight again and are unable to extract ourselves from the fight because we’re flooded with cortisol.
 Lather, rinse and repeat.

 Instead of being proactive and tackling money issues before they become problems, we let ourselves slip into the destructive cycle of fighting over money.
 These fights pop up because of two common issues: